India beat England with controversial wicket

 |Scorecard

-India completed a 3-0 series whitewash over England in the third and final one-day international after a controversial dismissal by Deepti Sharma.
+India completed a 3-0 series victory over England in the third and final one-day international after a controversial dismissal by Deepti Sharma.

-England required 17 runs to win, with one wicket left, when bowler Deepti stopped in her delivery stride to run out Charlie Dean at the non-striker's end to secure the victory.
+England required 17 runs to win, with one wicket left, when bowler Deepti stopped in her delivery stride to run out Charlie Dean at the non-striker's end and secure the victory.

 The game was reaching a tense conclusion when Dean was dismissed for 47 at Lord's.